Advisors, Mentors, Coaches, and Colleagues

 The Institute is deeply grateful to the people who have been willing to take on those roles and provide that insight.
 The Thank You page on The Three Key Years book lists some of the key people whose input was important to that work.
 That list for that book was accurate but totally inadequate as a complete list and could easily have included a dozen more names whose input and guidance was a major asset for that book.

-Dr. Randy Steer is very much appreciated for his wisdom and support, and for the extremely insightful reviews he wrote for each of the main books.
+Dr. Randy Steer is also very much appreciated for his wisdom and support, and for the extremely insightful reviews he wrote for each of the main books.

-Ian Morrison has not only been an inspiration and provided encouragement for several pieces of this work, but he wrote much-appreciated reviews of the books included in the tool kit.
+Ian Morrison has not only been an inspiration and provided encouragement for several pieces of this work, but he also wrote much-appreciated reviews of the books included in the tool kit.

 Chip Hauss not only wrote an extremely wise book about Peacemaking; he has been encouraging on the direction these thoughts and pieces have taken.

-Marcus Bright has provided insight and support, and has written some inspirational pieces that have guided parts of this thinking.
+Marcus Bright has also provided insight and support, and has written some inspirational pieces that have guided parts of this thinking.

 Susan True has been a source of guidance, insight, and support that has been much appreciated.

-Lorie Halvorson has provided guidance, feedback, and steerage, and she has been a major source of direction and support for the entire effort.
+Lorie Halvorson has provided guidance, feedback, and important steerage, and she has been a major source of direction and support for the entire effort.

 Luke Visconti has been a source of information, data, insights, wisdom, and support.
+He set up a keynote presentation at the Diversity Inc. annual meeting that is one of the anchor presentations on this website.

 Peggy O’Kane has had a number of areas of both insight and support.